Code-Institute-Submissions/MS1-Catsitting/README.md

     - ### **Contact us section:**

-      The contact page will feature the business' contact details and social media accounts including links opening into new tabs so that users can browse without losing access to the website.
-This section will also feature a form to allow users to contact the business directly via the website.
+      The contact page will feature the business' contact details and a form to allow users to contact the business directly via the website.
 The form will include an option to select the subject of the message so that users can either make a general query or arrange a meet and greet.

             - As a returning visitor, I want to access contact options so that I can reach the company for further queries.
             - As a frequent visitor, I want to contact the company so that I can arrange a meet & greet.
             - As a frequent visitor, I want to quickly access the company social media account so that I can further check their credentials.

-            - As a business owner, I want to encourage users to contact us so that we can answer queries promptly and arrange meets & greets.
+            - As a business owner, I want to encourage users to contact me so that I can answer queries promptly and arrange meets & greets.

     - ### **Footer:**

-      The footer will display contact information  and icons with links to the business’s social media accounts opening onto a new tab, so that users can browse without losing access to the website.
+      The footer will display contact information  and icons with links to the business’s social media accounts opening onto a new tab, so that users can browse these without losing access to the website.

             - As a frequent visitor, I want to contact the company so that I can arrange a meet & greet.
             - As a frequent visitor, I want to quickly access the company social media account so that I can further check their credentials.